kuennethgroup/MLinMS_st24/README.md

 Notes:

 - Some notebooks come with buttons to directly run the notebooks in [Google Colab](https://colab.research.google.com/)
-- Run all notebooks in you own VSCode
+- Run all notebooks in your own VSCode